 Transfers to third countries

-Controllers and processors must comply with the conditions set out in the GDPR to ensure that the level of protection guaranteed by the GDPR is not undermined.
-Transfers must not take place unless they are in full compliance with the GDPR.
+Controllers and processors must comply with the conditions set out in the Applied GDPR to ensure that the level of protection guaranteed is not undermined.
+Transfers must not take place unless they are in full compliance with the Applied GDPR.

 The controller or processor must document the safeguards put in place as part of the accountability requirements.